NLESC-JCER/roquefort/README.rst

       subroutine func()

       use mod1,    only: var1,var3,var5
-      use module2, only: var2,var4,var7
+      use module2, only: var4,var2,var7
+      use very_long_module_name, only: longvar1
+      use xmod1,   only: var8,var9
+      use xmod2

-      implicit real*8(a-h,o-z)
+      implicit none

       x = var1
       y = var2